Skip to main content

 Controlling Access

 • The best tool a child has for screening material found on the Internet is his or her brain.
-Teach child about exploitation, pornography, hate literature, excessive violence and other issues that concern you, so they know how to respond when they see this material.
+Teach children about exploitation, pornography, hate literature, excessive violence and other issues that concern you, so they know how to respond when they see this material.

 • Choose a commercial online service that offers parental control features.
-These features can block content that is not clearly marked as appropriate for children; chat rooms, bulletin boards, newsgroups, and discussion groups; or access to the Internet entirely.
+These features can block content that is not clearly marked as appropriate for children, chat rooms, bulletin boards, newsgroups, and discussion groups, or access to the Internet entirely.

 • Monitor your children when they’re online and monitor the time they spend online.
 If a child becomes uneasy or defensive when you walk into the room or when you linger, this could be a sign that he or she is up to something unusual or even forbidden.